 Bulgarian feta is usually the least expensive, also the saltiest, creamy but firm.
 French feta is softer and milder, in general.
 Greek feta is the most common and the one you are most likely to find in the packaged cheese section of the market.
 It’s not usually as salty as Bulgarian, and it’s quite crumbly and briny in flavor.

-Fresh feta, or at least non-packaged feta is AMAZING, and if you don’t think you’re a fan, the stuff from the cheese counter may change your attitude towards feta forever.
+Fresh feta, or at least non-packaged feta is AMAZING, and if you don’t think you’re a fan, the good stuff from the cheese counter may change your attitude towards feta forever.
 Most classic feta is made from sheep’s milk, but you also can get feta made from goat or cow milk, which are usually milder.

 What to Serve with Feta Yogurt Dip

 So, yes, serve this Feta Yogurt Dip with Greek-Style Butterflied Leg of Lamb, but also Make Your Own Lamb Gyro Board or Slow Cooked Moroccan Leg of Lamb.
 It’s also great with plain grilled chicken, crudite, and all kids of fish.

 Other Dip Recipes: